Twitch setup for always-on channels

 Dedicated 247 channel

-Run the always-on feed from a separate Twitch account, such as yourname247 or yournamereruns, so your main stream keeps its normal go-live flow.
+Run the always-on feed from a separate Twitch account, such as yourname247 or yournamereruns, so your main channel keeps its normal go-live flow.

 Category and title